CIHR Doctoral Research Awards - Frequently Asked Questions

 10. How are applications assigned to a specific Peer Review Committee?

-Doctoral Research Award applications are assigned to a specific committee based on the theme identified in the application.
+Doctoral Research Award applications are assigned to a review committee based on the theme of the research identified within the application.
+For more information, please refer to the Peer Review Committees and Mandates – Doctoral Research Award.

 11. Is there anything I need to mail in to CIHR?